 According to the Alabama Code Title 6-2-38, any complaint alleging to a personal injury claim must be filed within 2 years following the accident.
 Although this time may appear like a long time, negotiations with insurance providers and medical treatment usually stretch out for months, if not years.

 Chances are that any pedestrian accident victim needs to undergo a long recovery period.
 An experienced Birmingham pedestrian accident attorney should assist you in handling the legal aspect of that recovery process, given that you're trying to get a handle on everything else happening in your life.
-It’s possible that you have suffered extensive damages and/or lost an important part of your body like a limb or the ability to hold down a job.
+It's possible that you have suffered extensive damages and/or lost an important part of your body like a limb or the ability to hold down a job.

 Nearly every day, pedestrian accidents cost lives, which is why you need somebody by your side in cases like these.
 While it may appear clear-cut that somebody hit you with their car, insurance providers are quick to assigning partial or even total liability to the pedestrian.

 The fight isn’t really between you and the other driver.
 It’s more of a race to pursue compensation before falling behind on the bills and getting into debt with medical expenses you can’t financially cover.
 Most people don’t get the opportunity of focusing on emotional and physical recovery due to the stress ensuing from the pedestrian accident.

 If you want to pursue full compensation for injuries sustained or lose a loved one, get in touch with a Birmingham car accident attorney.
 Mike Bell Accident & Injury Lawyers assists victims of pedestrian crashes.
 It's crucial that you talk to somebody who'll hear out your side and make you their priority.